sudhansu3299/personal-site/src/data/blog/first-post.md

 ### What You'll Find Here

-- Personal essays on life, philosophy, and introspection
+- Personal essays on life, philosophy, and most importantly shayaris!
 - Occasional tech posts about things I'm learning
 - Notes and reflections on books, people, and experiences